tutsplus/create-cross-platform-mobile-apps-with-xamarinforms/README.md

 ## Source Files Description

-This repository contains the completed source code for the course projects - cross-platform mobile app that demonstrate features of the Xamarin.Forms framework.
+This repository contains the completed source code for the course projects - cross-platform mobile apps that demonstrate features of the Xamarin.Forms framework.

 ## 3rd-Party Content